-https://piazza.com/class/llpsnek2b5a2sf.

-An invitation to join the Piazza discussion board will be sent to your Hunter College email address close to the start of the semester.
-You should accept this invitation.
-Your Hunter email address can be used for reading and sending messages to the group, or you can change the email address or add another on the settings page by visiting the above page and making a request to join the group with any email address you choose.
-The class page is at this URL: https://piazza.com/hunter.cuny/fall2023/csci49366/info I require that you use the following protocol if you have a question: - 1.
-Check whether the question you want to ask has been posted and answered on Piazza. - 2.
+https://piazza.com/hunter.cuny/spring2024/csci49366/info

+I require that you use the following protocol if you have a question:

+- 1. Check whether the question you want to ask has been posted and answered on Piazza. - 2.
 If it has been answered, you are finished.
 If not, post the question on Piazza. - 3.
 Anyone in the class can answer the question.
 If no one else answers the question in a timely manner, I will post an answer to it.

 I will ignore any non-personal questions sent to my Hunter email address.
 Personal questions (such as a questions about a grade or a missed class or alternative times to meet with me) should be sent via private email to my Hunter email address, not to Piazza.

-8 Academic Honesty The Oxford English Dictionary states that "plagiarism is the act or practice of taking someone else's work, idea, etc., and passing it off as one's own; literary theft."
+8 Academic Honesty

+The Oxford English Dictionary states that "plagiarism is the act or practice of taking someone else's work, idea, etc., and passing it off as one's own; literary theft."
 If you pass someone else's work as your own you have committed plagiarism, which is an act of academic dishonesty.
 Unless I state otherwise, all assignments and projects are to be your work alone.
 If someone else does part of this for you, whether it is an actual person or a piece of software such as generative AI, it is considered to be academic dishonesty.
 Hunter College regards acts of academic dishonesty, such as plagiarism, cheating on examinations, obtaining unfair advantage, and falsification of records and official documents, as serious offenses against the values of intellectual honesty.
-The college is committed to enforcing the CUNY Policy on Academic Integrity and will pursue cases of academic dishonesty according to the Hunter College Academic Integrity Procedures.
-In this class, I will enforce the University's Policy on Academic Integrity and bring any violations that I discover to the attention of the Dean of Students Office.
-ADA Compliance In compliance with the American Disability Act of 1990 (ADA) and with Section 504 of the Rehabilitation Act of 1973, Hunter College is committed to ensuring educational parity and accommodations for all students with documented disabilities and/or medical conditions.
+The college is committed to enforcing the CUNY Policy on Academic Integrity and will pursue cases of academic dishonesty according to the Hunter College Academic Integrity and will and will enforce the University's Policy on Academic Integrity and bring any violations that I discover to the attention of the Dean of Students Office.

+9 ADA Compliance

+In compliance with the American Disability Act of 1990 (ADA) and with Section 504 of the Rehabilitation Act of 1973, Hunter College is committed to ensuring educational parity and accommodations for all students with documented disabilities and/or medical conditions.
 It is recommended that all students with documented disabilities (emotional, medical, physical and/or learning) consult the Office of Access-ABILITY located in Room E1124 to secure necessary academic accommodations.
-For further information and assistance, the student can call (212-772-4857)/TTY (212-650-3230).
-Hunter College Policy on Sexual Misconduct 10 In compliance with the CUNY Policy on Sexual Misconduct, Hunter College reaffirms the prohibition of any sexual misconduct, which includes sexual violence, sexual harassment, and gender-based harassment retaliation against students, employees, or visitors, as well as certain intimate relationships.
+For further information and assistance, the student can call (212-772-4857)/TTY (212-650- 3230).

+10 Hunter College Policy on Sexual Misconduct

+In compliance with the CUNY Policy on Sexual Misconduct, Hunter College reaffirms the prohibition of any sexual misconduct, which includes sexual violence, sexual harassment, and gender-based harassment retaliation against students, employees, or visitors, as well as certain intimate relationships.
 Students who have experienced any form of sexual violence on or off campus (including CUNY-sponsored trips and events) are entitled to the rights outlined in the Bill of Rights for Hunter College.